iterative/dvc.org/content/docs/command-reference/commit.md

 Data and pipelines are up to date.
 ```

-Nothing special is required, we simply `commit` to both the Git and DVC.
+Optimization of resources can be easily maintained.
+Use `commit` to both Git and DVC, when ready.
 Since
 this pipeline is up to date, `dvc repro` will not do anything.